amirunpri2018/consensus-search/README.rst

             --consensus GGAACTGGCCCCTGCAAACA --required_3p_seq NGG --mismatches 5 \
             --outfile results.bed

-Which will search for the tyrosine site #2 (consensus sequence) with the N[A/C]GG sequence at the 3' end.
+This search will allow up to 5 mismatches to the tyrosinase site above enforcing  a degenerate NGG PAM sequence at the 3' end.
+To search for mismatch sites to your own target site of interest, substitute your sequence in place of the above consensus after --consensus.

 Note that any of the IUPAC letters can be used in the consensus and required sequences.
 Specifically,